leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/README.rst

 Drawing the plots
 -------------------

-First, install this project onto your local machine and enter the R Console:
+First, install this project onto your local machine and install the required packages in the R Console:

 .. code-block:: bash

 	git clone https://github.com/leeway64/Analysis_of_Select_Semiconductor_Industry_Companies.git
 	R
+    renv::restore()

 Upon entering the R Console, you should see something to the effect of ``Project 'path/to/Analysis_of_Select_Semiconductor_Industry_Companies' loaded. [renv 0.16.0]``